 “It’s common to see people do a dumbbell bicep curl really fast by flinging it toward their shoulder and then letting it drop back to their side,” Brooke Daniels says.
 “There was no ‘workout’ there.
 A more slow and controlled movement is always, always, always a truer workout, which is why we come to the gym in the first place.”

-“It’s usually pretty easy to tell if someone is ready for a particular bodyweight move based on their form or the amount of struggle they are having early on in the set,” says Austin Johnson.
+“It’s usually pretty easy to tell if someone is ready for a particular bodyweight move based on their form or the amount of struggle they are having early on in the set,” Austin Johnson says.
 “A perfect example is the push-up.
 To begin with, many gym goers are doing push-ups with their elbows bowed out instead of at a 45-degree angle at the armpit.
 Bad form could injure your shoulder.

 “A person who is struggling probably has not developed the upper body strength needed to do push-ups.
 Instead of doing push-ups, they should use some form of chest press to build strength.
 After a few weeks, try push-ups again.
 If you can get a set of 10 with good form, then maybe it’s time to start incorporating them.”